mathvdd/Raspmaton/README.md

 ## Downloading the scripts

+if git not installed:

+`sudo apt install git`

 `git clone https://github.com/mathvdd/Raspmaton.git` from the home directory to download all the scripts from this repository in ~/Raspmaton

 `git pull` while in the directory to update it from github